FarrandTom/paiv_apps/README.md

 ## To Get Started...

-`git clone` this repository, and then follow the instructions in each of individual folders to setup the Python environment, and start the server.
+1. `git clone` this repository
+2. Use the `environment.yml` file to generate a Python virtual environment.
+Using Conda this can be achieved by running the following command: `conda create --name paiv_apps --file environment.yml`
+3. Start the application with `python server.py`

 If you are not an IBMer you will have to supply your own inference API.
 This can easily be swapped out within `inferencehelper.py` by changing the `POWERAI_BASEURL` constant on line 19.